Roy Cowdry

 Cowdry was educated at King's College London and ordained in 1942.
 After curacies in Perivale and Ealing he became Domestic Chaplain to the Archbishop of Cape Town.

 In 1964 he became Rector of St Cuthbert, Port Elizabeth; and in 1970 of St Phillip in the same city.

+He died on the 6th of November 1984, and his ashes were interred in the St Cuthbert's Garden of Remembrance.